IOTechSystems/support-alarms-docs/tutorial/docs/routing-management.md

   ![MailTrap_Credentials](./images/05-MailTrap_Credentials.png)

-- Create an Email Action using the following JSON configuration and the following GraphQL mutation:
+- Create an Email Action using the following JSON configuration and the following GraphQL mutation.
+Ensure that the GraphQL mutation uses your specific values for the Username and Password:

 ```JSON
 {